tryton/tryton/doc/index.rst

 - `[web]`:

-    - `shortner_base`: The base URL without path for shortened URL.
+    - `shortener_base`: The base URL without path for shortened URL.
       The default value is composed with the configuration `[web]` `hostname`.